Robert Holmes (Royal Navy officer)

-Sir Robert Holmes (c.
-1622 – 18 November 1692) was an English Admiral of the Restoration Navy.
+Admiral Sir Robert Holmes (c.
+1622 – 18 November 1692) was an English Royal Navy officer.
 He participated in the second and third Anglo-Dutch Wars, both of which he is, by some, credited with having started.
 He was made Governor of the Isle of Wight, where he is buried in Yarmouth Parish Church.

-Holmes is chiefly remembered for his exploits on the cruise to Guinea (1664) for the Royal African Company, and for the so-called Holmes's Bonfire of 1666.
+Holmes is chiefly remembered for his exploits on the cruise to Guinea in 1664 on the behalf of the Royal African Company, and carrying out Holmes's Bonfire of 1666.
 He is regarded as an archetypal figure both of the quarrelsome restoration officer and of the coming into being of the British professional naval officer.

 The Interregnum

 Military beginnings

 Born in or about 1622 the son of Henry Holmes, Esq. of Mallow, County Cork, Ireland, nothing is known of Holmes' early life, although his flawless command of written language and his elegant handwriting suggest a good education.
 He is in all probability the grandchild of the Robert Holmes named provost of Mallow in 1612.

 He first appears in 1643 on the Cavalier side of the Civil War, in Prince Maurice's regiment of horse as a cornet in the troop of Captain Richard Atkyns.
 From this time stems a lifelong friendship with Maurice's brother, Prince Rupert, whom he accompanied onto the battlefields of the continent once the Royalists had been defeated.